 - Track Brand Engagement.
 Tracking engagement is always critical during a social media campaign, tent-pole moments like the Super Bowl, or the day-to-day publishing of content.

 - Consumer Insights.
 Track social media conversations across branded Facebook, LinkedIn, Twitter, YouTube, and Instagram accounts, and earned media conversations in forums and other social media communities.

 - Marketing Performance Metrics.
 This is highly relevant to social media marketing teams responsible for selling products online and other demand generation marketing activities.

 - Brand Health.
 Understanding your brand’s consumer sentiment across multiple social media accounts will always be essential.

 - Social Media Management.
 Community managers are paid to be the eyes, ears, and advocates of a brand’s audience.
 They may also be posting content, so they’ll want one place to measure the performance of their Facebook ads and aggregate social media analytics across all accounts.

 Whatever use case you have, having a centralized location that integrates all of your metrics, brand performance, and social media campaigns in one place will be critical to paint a 360-degree view of how your marketing campaigns are performing globally.

 What Is The Best Social Media Analytics Dashboard to Manage Your Business?

-This is certainly a loaded question because it really depends on who you ask.
+This is a loaded question because it depends on who you ask.